smartnsoft/ModernApp4Me/README.md

 Its purpose is to speed up the development of Windows Phone 8, Windows Phone 8.1 and Windows Store applications.
 We are constantly adding news features to it.

-**This project is is entirely managed on Github.** It means that the documentation ia available on the [Github wiki](https://github.com/smartnsoft/ModernApp4Me/wiki) and that all issues should be opened/discussed on the [Github issue page](https://github.com/smartnsoft/ModernApp4Me/issues).
+**This project is entirely managed on Github.** It means that the documentation ia available on the [Github wiki](https://github.com/smartnsoft/ModernApp4Me/wiki) and that all issues should be opened/discussed on the [Github issue page](https://github.com/smartnsoft/ModernApp4Me/issues).

 ##Supported Platforms